shortbread-tiles/shortbread-docs/basicvt.md

 It does not, and is not intended to, cover the full breath and depth of OpenStreetMap tagging.

+This document describes the layers that are defined in the vector tile schema, and the features and attributes available on each layer.

 # **Water**

 ## Layer “ocean”